Phoenix Children’s Medical Connection

 Welcome to Phoenix Children’s Medical Connection.
 Here you will find the latest in research, clinical innovation and continuing medical education from Phoenix Children’s experts.
 We hope you find this resource helpful to you and your practice; we invite you to come back often to stay abreast of the latest developments.

 The content on this website is intended for physicians.
-Patients, please visit PhoenixChildrens.org to learn more about our services for patients.
+Patients, please visit phoenixchildrens.org to learn more about our services for patients.

 Cardiology and Heart Surgery |View More